 Before the pandemic there were some minigolf courses that had taken a look at how they marketed themselves and how they offered customers a better experience.
 Some venues had introduced apps.

 We've found a real mixed bag of apps in use.

-Most offer a scorecard function, some of these more basic than others.
+Most offer a scorecard function, some of which are more basic than others.
 Those such as the Paradise Island Adventure Golf app had gone a step further than scorecard and loyalty card elements and had fairly recently added a fun interactive augmented reality feature.

-The Hastings Adventure Golf app is one of the best we've used and offers a wide-range of functions, from scorecard to course 'caddy' offering tips on how to play a hole, to offering discounts on food and drink before or after a game.
+The Hastings Adventure Golf app is one of the best we've used and offers a wide-range of functions, from a scorecard with a course 'caddy' offering tips on how to play a hole, to offering discounts on food and drink before or after a game.

 |The excellent Hastings Adventure Golf App and hole 2 in real-life - it's the trickiest hole on the Crazy Golf course in Hastings.
 This was me playing it during a previous edition of the World Crazy Golf Championships|

-While we hope the traditional way of keeping score with pencil and paper doesn't become extinct we do see more courses opting for a mobile app based scorecard.
+While we hope the traditional way of keeping score with pencil and paper doesn't become extinct we do envisage more courses opting for a mobile app based scorecard.

 One of the pain points as a user in the past has been the length of time to input the scores into a phone versus the quickness to scribble down the scores on a piece of paper.
 Now with more time between playing groups and an extended time to play a round there is less need to be quick about entering the scores.